nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Clearing all tasks: `clear`
-Clears all tasks, lists, books, modules from the list
+Clears all tasks, lists, books, modules, expenses from the list.

 Format: `clear all`